FyraLabs-Graveyard/pungi/doc/scm_support.rst

-* ``repo`` -- for Git and CVS backends URL to the repository, for RPM a shell glob for matching package names (or a list of such globs); for ``file`` backend this option should be empty (or left out)
+* ``repo`` -- for Git and CVS backends URL to the repository, for RPM a shell glob for matching package names (or a list of such globs); for ``file`` backend this option should be empty

 * ``branch`` -- branch name for Git and CVS backends, with ``master`` and ``HEAD`` as defaults.
 Ignored for other backends.